Optimal Potential Shaping on SE(3) via Neural ODEs on Lie Groups: Discussion

 \subsection{Optimal Potential Shaping}

-The optimization of an NN-parameterized potential and damping injection was successful and confirms the scalability of the adjoint method on Lie groups.
+The optimization of an NN-parameterized potential and damping injection was successful and the large number of parameters used in the optimization confirms that it scales to the large parameter scenario.
 The optimization was also successful when including gravity in a nonlinear running cost.
 Stability was guaranteed by design, by implementing the requirements of Theorem \ref{thm:stability} on the level of architecture and activation functions.
 As a further advantage the resulting controller is global on $SE(3)$, as opposed to only being applicable in a limited chart-region.

 Regarding limitations of the approach, the numerical stability of the adjoint method on $SE(3)$ was observed to strongly depend on the smoothness of the running cost, which suggests added value in considering different Lie group integrators that accommodate this lack of smoothness.
 Lastly, while the structure of the presented controller is highly interpretable and the various components of the energy are readily visualized, the space of possible initial conditions and trajectories remains large, and the high dimensional state-space obscures low-level properties and a deep understanding of the eventual controller, beyond safety guarantees and numerical verification of stability.